 Many people feel that autism should not be called a disorder.
 The term autistic spectrum condition is often used instead of autistic spectrum disorder.

 Autism is a group of similar disorders with varying degrees of severity.
-So the term autistic spectrum disorders (ASDs) is often used rather than autism.
+The term autistic spectrum disorders (ASDs) is often used rather than autism.

-What are the symptoms of autistic spectrum disorders (ASDs)?
+What are the symptoms of autistic spectrum disorders?

 Symptoms usually become apparent in the first three years of life.
 Half of parents become concerned in the first 12 months.
 Some children with Asperger's syndrome are only diagnosed after they have started school.